Penn Farm Physio

 How and where do we store it?

-Clinical information (notes made at the time of assessment or treatment) are only stored in hand written format and kept in a locked filing cabinet and only available to clinic staff.
+Historical clinical paper notes are stored in hand written format and kept in a locked filing cabinet and only available to clinic staff.

 What do we do with it?